Global Fr\'echet regression from time correlated bivariate curve data in manifolds: Introduction

-Nowadays, statistics is increasingly faced with the task of analyzing functional data on nonstandard spaces beyond the Euclidean setting (see, e.g., \cite{Smaga.19, Telschow.16, Torres.21}).
-In particular, there is a recent interest in functional regression on nonlinear manifolds.
-Examples such as the flight paths of airplanes, migrations of certain animals, the spread of pollutant stains over the ocean, or motion data in a global pandemic, motivate the introduction of functional data valued on the sphere.
-Data obtained from these phenomena, as samples of random trajectories with values in manifolds, are quite common.
-For dimension reduction, different versions of Functional Principal Component Analysis on manifolds have been adopted motivated by several fields of applications.
-That is the case of Riemannian Functional Principal Component Analysis (RFPCA) in \cite{Dai.18} as an intrinsic principal component analysis of Riemannian manifold-valued functional data.
-We also refer to the nonlinear manifold representation of $L^{2}$ random functions themselves, lying in a low-dimensional but unknown manifold \cite{Chen.12}, or to the consideration of functional predictors lying on a smooth low-dimensional manifold \cite{Lin.17} (see also \cite{Lazar17}; \cite{Mardia}).
-However, up to the knowledge of the authors, there is still no systematic approach and theoretical analysis within a regression modeling framework for functional processes that assume curve values on manifolds, even though such processes are quite common (see, e.g., \cite{Pigoli16} on kriging for manifold-valued random fields).
+Different versions of Functional Principal Component Analysis on manifolds have been derived motivated by several fields of applications.
+An intrinsic principal component analysis of Riemannian manifold-valued functional data, the so--called Riemannian Functional Principal Component Analysis (RFPCA), is obtained in \cite{Dai.18}.
+We also refer to the nonlinear manifold representation of $L^{2}$ random functions themselves, lying in a low-dimensional but unknown manifold, or to the consideration of functional predictors lying on a smooth low-dimensional manifold (see \cite{Chen.12}, \cite{Dimeglio14}, \cite{Lazar17}, \cite{Lin.17}).